sisl/ngsim_env/docs/install_env_gail_full.md

-# Installing Blake's ngsim_env and gail
+# Installing ngsim_env and gail
-- These are the install instructions along with logfiles for [ngsim_env](https://github.com/wulfebw/ngsim_env) followed by gail
+- These are the install instructions for the environment which is called ngsim_env followed by generative adversarial imitation learning called hgail
-- ngsim section adapted from Blake's ngsim install [instructions](https://github.com/wulfebw/ngsim_env/blob/master/docs/install.md) then added to by Raunak on Jan 26
-- Hgail adapted from Derek's install instructions and then added to by Raunak on Jan 25

 # Installation instructions for ngsim_env
 ```bash